gcanivet/node-insteon/README.md

 	http://www.ftdichip.com/Drivers/VCP.htm
 * Once installed, and the VM recognized the host USB port, you should be able to connect using port "/dev/USBS0"

-Note, others reported needing to comment out "parity" and "flowcontrol" for it to work (#2413U).
+Note, others reported needing to comment out "parity" and "flowcontrol" for theirs to work (#2413U).

 License
 -------